 A number of crimes are specifically itemized in legal statutes with accompanying applicable punishments.
 Therefore the decision making power of most juries is limited to determining whether a defendant is guilty or innocent.
 There are circumstances; however, where juries are permitted to take part in sentencing decisions.
 In these cases, prosecutors may request that a severe sentence be imposed on a defendant, but a jury may decide on a lighter punishment.

 In cases where there is the option to elect jury punishment, most criminal defense attorneys are reluctant to do so.
-According to Dallas based criminal defense lawyer Mick Mickelsen of Broden & Mickelsen, the hesitancy is based on fears about how a jury has perceived their client.
+According to Dallas based criminal defense lawyer Mick Mickelsen of Broden & Mickelsen, LLP, the hesitancy is based on fears about how a jury has perceived their client.
 Particularly in cases where a defendant has chosen to plead guilty in a case, the majority of criminal defense attorneys opt under these circumstances to not dispute their client taking the state’s recommendation for the type of sentence warranted in a plea agreement.

 However, the criminal defense attorney suggests that not giving in to such pressure can be a strategy that can yield a better outcome for a challenge legal case.
 Says Mickelsen “I had a client who unfortunately had to admit guilt to committing eleven home invasions, three of which resulted in confrontations with the homeowners.
 He elected to have a jury decide his sentence.
 The State asked the jury to give him a fifty-year sentence.
 The jury gave him probation.”